Optimizing Office Building Energy Performance Through Integrated Design of Space Layout and Envelope using eQuest

 Abstract

-Buildings accounts for one third of the global operational energy consumption and GHG gas emissions.
-The report by IPCC (Intergovernmental Panel on Climate Change) shows that office buildings show increasing trend in energy consumption.
-The share of demand for heating, cooling and lighting the spaces in building sector is significant in office buildings as these are most frequently used spaces.
-The proper design of office buildings can help to reduce the operational energy consumption at global level.
-This study seeks to find the optimum design solution of office buildings to achieve the objective.
-The space layout / plan form is very important design parameter along with design of external walls.
-The Window Wall ratio is again an important design parameter in the design of external wall / envelope.
-This study utilizes computer simulations to study the impact of space layout / plan form and WWR on energy consumption in office buildings in the sei arid climate of Lahore.
-The tool used to generate the results is computer software eQuest.
-Office plan of 6th Floor of EE-2 building at University of Lahore, Pakistan is modelled as case study.
-The results show that plan form / space layout has significant effect on energy consumption
+Buildings account for one - third of the global operational energy consumption and GHG gas emissions.
+The report by the IPCC (Intergovernmental Panel on Climate Change) shows that office buildings show an increasing trend in energy consumption.
+The share of demand for heating, cooling, and lighting the spaces in the building sector is significant in office buildings, as these are the most frequently used spaces.
+The proper design of office buildings can help reduce the operational energy consumption at the gl obal level.
+This study seeks to find the optimum design solution for office buildings to achieve the objective.
+The space layout/plan form is a very important design parameter, along with the design of external walls.
+The Window Wall ratio is again an important design parameter in the design of the external wall/envelope.
+This study utilizes computer

 Article Details